openjck/dotfiles/README.md

 [fish](https://github.com/fish-shell/fish-shell), feels the most natural.
 No aliases are used.
 Everything is a function, and every function has its own file.

-I welcome [issues](https://github.com/openjck/dotfiles/issues), including bug reports and feature requests, as well as [pull requests](https://github.com/openjck/dotfiles/pulls).
-To ask questions or discuss these files for any other reason, please use the [Discussions](https://github.com/openjck/dotfiles/discussions) page.
+To ask questions or discuss these files, please use the [Discussions](https://github.com/openjck/dotfiles/discussions) page.

 ### Installation